 What happens after I report a violation?

-Complaints are addressed in a confidential, friendly and understanding way.
+Complaints are addressed in a confidential, and professional manner.
 Upon receiving a complaint, a Code Enforcement Officer will evaluate the situation, possibly take pictures, and determine whether a violation exists.
 If a violation exists, the Officer will notify the property owner to explain the problem and suggest possible solutions.
 The property owner is then given reasonable time to take care of the violation.
 A follow up inspection is performed to verify that the violation has been corrected.
 Most property owners comply after the first notification.
 Those who do not comply face enforcement action via the issuance of a citation and a hearing in Magistrate Court.
-The Magistrate Court Judge will hear testimony from the property owner and the Code Enforcement Officer and will rule on the case.
+The Magistrate Court Judge will hear testimony from the property owner and/or the offender, and the Code Enforcement Officer and will rule on the case.